ga-wdi-exercises/sinatras_songs/README.md

 # sinatra's songs
 Blueprinting objects with Ruby Classes [ruby, oop]

 This is a pair or group exercise.
 Students will compare Javsascript Constructors to Ruby Classes.
 Students are expected to have been introduced to the topic of **Classes** in Ruby and will now use their prior Javascript knowledge to understand Ruby.
-Further reading on [https://ga-chicago.gitbooks.io/wdi-ravenclaw/content/04_ruby101/d02_classes_in_ruby.html](classes may be found here).
-An [http://ga-chicago.github.io/ruby-class/](interactive diagram is available), too.
+Further reading on [classes may be found here](https://ga-chicago.gitbooks.io/wdi-ravenclaw/content/04_ruby101/d02_classes_in_ruby.html).
+An [interactive diagram is available](http://ga-chicago.github.io/ruby-class/), too.

 ## Exercise: Javascript to Ruby